 However, it was about the ninth hour, at the end of the three hours of darkness, that Jesus gave up His spirit and died

 Moreover, those three hours of darkness were not "night," which explicitly is between evening and dawn.
 It is similar to how a new moon blocks out the sun during a solar eclipse.
 Although it is dark, it still is daytime, not nighttime, because the sun is not on the opposite side of the earth.
-(Incidentally, a solar eclipse is not what caused the three hours of darkness on crucifixion day, as some have suggested.
-There always is a full moon on Passover; but there must be a new moon, where the moon is between the sun and the earth, for a solar eclipse to take place.)

 With a Friday crucifixion, even if the three hours of darkness could be considered to be one “night” of the “three days and three nights” prophecy, then Jesus’ body would have been in the tomb or grave